Reading submissive signals is crucial to understand if someone is submitting to you and accepting your leadership and authority.

 “Passive-aggressive attack” might sound like an oxymoron, but it exists.

-It’s a pattern I have noticed and that I have not read anywhere else so, again, it doesn’t have a standardized name.
+It’s a pattern I’ve seen several times but, again, it doesn’t have a standardized name.

-So here it is just for you, an exclusive from The Power Move :).
+So here it is just for you, an exclusive from The Power Moves :).

 Submissive people are afraid of cornering others, even when they are right.